 - Speech-to-Text Technology

-fax, copy, and scan services, public computers with printing, free public WiFi, PS4 console for Teens, mobile device charging station, self check-in and check-out, drive-up item return, youth iPad kiosks, computer lab, and AWE early literacy stations, Driving University and Safe 2 Drive testing site, and more!
+Copy, Scan & Fax station, document translation service, public computers with printing, free public WiFi, PS4 console for Teens, mobile device charging station, self check-in and check-out, drive-up item return, youth iPad kiosks, computer lab, and AWE early literacy stations, Driving University and Safe 2 Drive testing site, and more!

 If you enjoy crafting, creating, and the use of technology Grissom Library is the place for you.
 We offer monthly DIY crafting programs and sessions on the use of the Ultimaker 3-D printer and the Silhouette Curio and Cameo.
 Please call us to schedule an orientation or classes!